RobotLeopard86/CacaoEngine/docs/manual/backends/compatibility.md

 * ❌ - Incompatible with platform / will not be supported

 ## Notes
-&#8321; Some Intel integrated GPUs may not present correctly.
+&#8321; Some Intel integrated GPUs may not work correctly.
 If this occurs, use the OpenGL backend.